 Brand Examples Leveraging Color Psychology

-Netflix: Their bold red branding evokes excitement and urgency, keeping audiences engaged.
+Netflix: Bold red evokes excitement and urgency.

 Final Thoughts